erfangc/ReactTable/README.md

-data               |[Array of Objects]|the raw data array (Required) columnDefs         |[Array of Objects]|column definitions on how to construct the headers of the table groupBy            |[Array of Objects]|columnDefs to dynamically group rows by afterColumnRemove  |[Function]        |callback to function to invoke after a column has been removed by the user
+data               |[Array of Objects]|the raw data array (Required) columnDefs         |[Array of Objects]|column definitions on how to construct the headers of the table groupBy            |[Array of Objects]|columnDefs to dynamically group rows by afterColumnRemove  |[Function]        |callback function to invoke after a column has been removed by the user beforeColumnAdd    |[Function]        |callback function to invoke when the "+" button is clicked on the header

 ## Examples